NickTomlin/simple-esbuild-plugin-examples/README.md

 esbuild-plugin-examples
 ===

-This repository contains the source material for my blog post "using esbuild plugins".
+This repository showcases a few different ways to use the [`esbuild plugins`](https://esbuild.github.io/plugins/) API.

 ```shell
 $ npm i